History of the DC Universe

-History of the DC Universe is a two-issue comic book limited series created by writer Marv Wolfman and artist George Pérez which was published by DC Comics following the end of Crisis on Infinite Earths.
+History of the DC Universe is a two-issue American comic book limited series created by writer Marv Wolfman and artist George Pérez which was published by DC Comics following the end of Crisis on Infinite Earths.

 Publication history

 History of the DC Universe was an attempt to summarize the new history of the DC Universe to establish what was canonical after Crisis on Infinite Earths reformed the multiverse into a single universe.
 In the original planning of Crisis on Infinite Earths, the History would have formed the final two issues, following the destruction of the Multiverse at the beginning of time, but this was changed.
 History of the DC Universe had been one of the working titles for Crisis on Infinite Earths.

 The loose plotline of the series involves the character Harbinger chronicling the past, present, and future of the post-Crisis DC Universe.
 The history is mostly told through one- and two-page splash pages, accompanied by brief prose.
 At the end of the series, Harbinger places the history in a capsule and launches it into space.
 In the subsequent series Millennium, this history is intercepted by the Manhunters and used against Earth's superheroes.